NekoUwUGamerfnf/Friday-Night-Funkin-Bot/README.md

 # Friday Night Funkin Bot

-Go Into .env To Change Stuff Like Lines Count And Spots For Each Line
+Go Into .env To Change Stuff Like Lanes Count And Spots For Each Lane

-Each Line Must Have A Assigned Key
+Each Lane Must Have A Assigned Key

-Each Line Must Have A Assigned Color
+Each Lane Must Have A Assigned Color

-Line Count Must Be Less Or Equal To Line Spots
+Lane Count Must Be Less Or Equal To Line Spots